 Insurance and Fees

-Yes, the doctors at Neighborhood Naturopathic are considered in-network with the following insurance companies: Premera, Regence, Lifewise, and First Choice.
+Yes, the doctors at Neighborhood Naturopathic and Primary Care are considered in-network with the following insurance companies: Premera, Regence, First Choice, and LifeWise Primary or Preferred plans but NOT LifeWise Alpine.
 We can also bill Kaiser PPO of Washington under the First Choice Health Network.

 *We strongly encourage you to call and check with your plan ahead of time to confirm that we are in-network with your specific plan.
 If you would like us to serve as your PCP, you should update that with your insurance when calling to confirm coverage as this can affect billing.
 Patients with Kaiser/First Choice should ask their plan whether they need preauthorization to receive coverage at our clinic.